Diving cylinder: The cylinder valve

 The purpose of the cylinder valve or pillar valve is to control gas flow to and from the pressure vessel and to provide a connection with the regulator or filling hose.
 Cylinder valves are usually machined from brass and finished by a protective and decorative layer of chrome plating.
-A metal or plastic dip tube or valve snorkel screwed into the bottom of the valve extends into the cylinder to reduce the risk of liquid or particulate contaminants in the cylinder getting into the gas passages when the cylinder is inverted, and blocking or jamming the regulator.
-Some of these dip tubes have a plain opening, but some have an integral filter.
+A metal or plastic dip tube or valve snorkel screwed into the bottom of the valve extends into the cylinder to reduce the risk of liquid or particulate contaminants in the cylinder getting into the gas passages when the cylinder is inverted, which could block or jam the regulator.

 Cylinder valves are classified by four basic aspects: the thread specification, the connection to the regulator, pressure rating, and other distinguishing features.
 Standards relating to the specifications and manufacture of cylinder valves include ISO 10297 and CGA V-9 Standard for Gas Cylinder Valves.
-The other distinguishing features include outlet configuration, handedness and valve knob orientation, number of outlets and valves (1 or 2), shape of the valve body, presence of a reserve valve, manifold connections, and the presence of a bursting disk overpressure relief device.
+The other distinguishing features include outlet configuration, handedness and valve spindle orientation, number of outlets and valves (1 or 2), shape of the valve body, presence of a reserve valve, manifold connections, and the presence of a bursting disk overpressure relief device.

-Cylinder threads may be in two basic configurations: Taper thread and parallel thread.
-The valve thread specification must exactly match the neck thread specification of the cylinder.
-Improperly matched neck threads can fail under pressure and can have fatal consequences.
-The valve pressure rating must be compatible with the cylinder pressure rating.

-Parallel threads are more tolerant of repeated removal and refitting of the valve for inspection and testing.

 Accessories

-Additional components for convenience, protection or other functions, not directly required for the function as a pressure vessel.
+Additional components for convenience, protection, or other functions, not directly required for the function as a pressure vessel.